 Kúalaug is in South Iceland, 2 km away from Geysir.
 Drive to Geysir on Route 35, then onto Route 333.
 The road is marked as F-333 but doesn't turn into an F-road until later.
 The pool is right by the road on the left-hand side, just before you reach the church.

 Here you can see the location of Kúalaug hot pool on the map.
 If you want to drive to this place you can rent a car in Reykjavík and drive there in less than 2 hours - there are plenty of interesting stops on the way.

-Check out these Golden Circle Tours:
+Check out the various Golden Circle Tours.